opencadc/storage-inventory/cadc-storage-adapter-ceph/README.md

 The StorageLocation.storageBucket string is used to organise stored objects so that subsets (batches) can be listed for validation; the S3StorageAdapter computes a random hex string of this length so for length `n` there will be `16^n` buckets.

 The same set of properties can be used to configure both S3StorageAdapter implementations:
-* the S3StorageAdapterSB will create/use a single S3 bucket named {s3bucket} directly
+* the S3StorageAdapterSB will create/use a single S3 bucket named {s3bucket} directly and use the {storageBucket} as a key prefix
 * the S3StorageAdapterMB will create/use up to `16^n` S3 buckets with {s3bucket] as the prefix

 Clients using the StorageAdapter API will see no difference in behaviour.
 However: scalability and performance tests